-Do not eat any solid foods.
-This includes milk or cream in your coffee.
+Solid foods will need to be avoided.
+This includes milk or cream in coffee.

-Drink only clear liquids such as water, coffee without cream, ginger ale, apple juice, and sports drinks (do not drink red sports drinks)
+Only clear liquids are allowed.
+This includes water, coffee without cream, ginger ale, apple juice, and sports drinks.
+Avoid red sports drinks.

-You can also have gelatin or popsicles as long as they are not red
+Gelatin or popsicles are allowed as long as they are not red.

 Description of the Procedure

 You will lie on your left side.
 Your knees will be drawn up toward your chest.
-The colonoscope will be slowly inserted through the rectum.
-The colonoscope will inject air into the colon to help open the area.
-The doctor will be able to see the lining of the colon with a small video camera on the scope will send images to a monitor on the room.
+The scope will be slowly inserted into the rectum.
+It will inject air into the colon to help open the area.
+The doctor will slowly pass the scope up into the colon.
+The camera on the scope will send images to a monitor on the room.
 The doctor will be able to see the walls of the colon as the scope moves through.

 How Long Will It Take?